YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_5_developer_workflow/_index.md

 created is not the **default** branch.
 {{< /hint >}}

-## Step 2: Viewing Vulnerable Code
+## Step 2: Viewing and taking action on vulnerable Code

 Now we can view the vulnerabilities after the pipeline started above has completely run.
 Let's dig into the vulnerabilities and perform some actions on them.